OctopusDeploy/blog/blog/2023-02/azure-devops-octopus-v6/index.md

   - Integrations
 ---

-In this post, you learn what's new in v6 of the Octopus Azure DevOps plugin being released this week, understand some of the decisions that went in to the updates, and get a quick tour of the updated plugin.
+In this post, you learn what's new in v6 of the Octopus Azure DevOps plugin, understand some of the decisions that went in to the updates, and get a quick tour of the updated plugin.

 The updates include: